waseem-medhat/blog/content/posts/data-visualization-as-a-slide-deck.md

+---
-# Data Visualization as a Slide Deck
+title: 'Data Visualization as a Slide Deck'
+date: 2020-11-06T00:10:38+02:00
+Description: 'Presenting a data visualization project in the form of a slide deck.'
+Tags: ['Data Visualization']
+Categories: ['Projects']
+DisableComments: false
+---

 This project is an example of multiple data visualizations telling a story together in the form of a slide deck.
 These visualizations are originally